mr-ryan-james/chatty-mcchatface/README.md

 redirected back to the login screen.

 #### Things not yet implemented in this alpha release of Chatty McChatface
 1. "Last read" information.
-I want to indicate to the users visually what chats have unread chats in them.
+I want to indicate to the users visually what chatrooms have unread chats in them.

     The way I would accomplish this is best explained by pointing to the lastreadschema: